Ipanov7/deshortify-docs/README.md

 </a>

 ## Credits
-Detective Doggie is a courtesy of [Freepik - Flaticon](https://www.flaticon.com/free-icons/detective)
+Detective Doggie is from [Freepik - Flaticon](https://www.flaticon.com/free-icons/detective)